kestra-io/docs/content/blogs/2023-06-26-end-to-end-data-orchestration.md

 [Airbyte](https://airbyte.com/) is a data integration platform that simplifies and standardizes replicating data from source systems to desired destinations, such as a data warehouse or a data lake.
 It provides many pre-built connectors to various databases, APIs, storage systems, and a [low-code CDK](https://docs.airbyte.com/connector-development/config-based/low-code-cdk-overview/) for creating new custom connectors.

 To start using Airbyte, you only need a workstation with Docker and a terminal.
-You can follow [the quickstart guide](https://docs.airbyte.com/quickstart/deploy-airbyte/) to launch Airbyte on your local machine.
+You can follow [the quickstart guide](https://docs.airbyte.com/quickstart/deploy-airbyte/) to launch Airbyte on your local machine:

 ```bash